Snackm1x/snack-react-app/README.md

 ## Current commands
 - `npm run test`

   runs mocha
 - `npm run build`

   runs webpack build to publish bundle.js in dist/
 - `npm run dev`

-  runs webpack-dev-server to launch your app on localhost:8080/webpack-dev-server
+  runs `build` and webpack-dev-server to launch your app on localhost:8080/webpack-dev-server

+  You need to copy the `index.html` file from src/ to dist/ after build and make sure the `script` points to `bundle.js`

 - `npm run linter`

   runs eslint ignoring /node_modules/, /dist/, and webpack.config.js

 ### To-Do